Liar's Poker

 Liar's Poker is a non-fiction, semi-autobiographical book by Michael Lewis describing the author's experiences as a bond salesman on Wall Street during the late 1980s.

 First published in 1989, it is considered one of the books that defined Wall Street during the 1980s, along with Bryan Burrough and John Helyar's Barbarians at the Gate: The Fall of RJR Nabisco, and the fictional The Bonfire of the Vanities by Tom Wolfe.
 The book captures an important period in the history of Wall Street.
 Two important figures in that history feature prominently in the text, the head of Salomon Brothers' mortgage department Lewis Ranieri and the firm's CEO John Gutfreund.

 The book's name is taken from liar's poker, a gambling game popular with the bond traders in the book.

-Overview
+Synopsis

 The narrative of Liar's Poker jumps back and forth between two different threads.

 One thread is autobiographical: it follows Lewis through his college education, his hiring by Salomon Brothers (now a subsidiary of Citigroup) in 1984, and his training at the firm.
 It is a first-person account of the personalities, workplace practices, and culture of bond traders.
 Several high-ranking Salomon Brothers employees of the era, such as arbitrageur John Meriwether, mortgage department head Lewis Ranieri, and firm CEO John Gutfreund, feature prominently.

 The book's other thread gives an overview of Wall Street history before focusing on the history of Salomon Brothers in particular.
 This thread is less dependent on Lewis' personal experience and features quotes drawn from interviews.
 It is primarily concerned with how the Salomon Brothers firm almost single-handedly created a market for mortgage bonds that made the firm wealthy, only to be outdone by Michael Milken and his junk bonds.